The Proper Dose of Marijuana for New Users

 In order to achieve the maximum wellness benefits with the fewest number of side-effects, cannabis users should pay attention to how much cannabis they consume.

 Cannabis dosages are extremely individualized.
-The ideal dosage can only be determined by trial and error.
+An individual’s ideal dosage can only be determined by trial and error.
+Also, patients should keep in mind that their required dosage can change depending on a variety of factors.

 New Patients Should Track Use